C-Stew/C-Stew/README.md

 - 👋 Hi, I’m @C-Stew
-- Check out my [main page](https://c-stew.github.io) for a full bio!
+- Check out my [main page](https://c-stew.github.io) if you want to learn more about me!